Green Book (film): Criticism from Shirley's relatives

 Shirley's relatives thought the film misrepresented the pianist's relationship with his family, and said they were not contacted by studio representatives until after development started.
-Shirley's brother, Maurice Shirley, said, "My brother never considered Tony to be his 'friend'; he was an employee, his chauffeur (who resented wearing a uniform and cap).
+Shirley's brother, Maurice, said, "My brother never considered Tony to be his 'friend'; he was an employee, his chauffeur (who resented wearing a uniform and cap).
 This is why context and nuance are so important.
 The fact that a successful, well-to-do black artist would employ domestics that did NOT look like him, should not be lost in translation."
-However, in audio recordings from the 2010 documentary "Lost Bohemia", Don Shirley said "I trusted him implicitly ... not only was he my driver.
+However, in audio recordings from the 2010 documentary Lost Bohemia, Don Shirley said "I trusted him implicitly ... not only was he my driver.
 We never had an employer/employee relationship."
 The interviews also supported other events depicted in the film.

-Writer-director Peter Farrelly said that he was under the impression that there "weren't a lot of family members" still alive, that they did not take major liberties with the story, and that relatives of whom he was aware had been invited to a private screening for friends and family.
-Tony Vallelonga's son, Nick – the film's co-writer – acknowledged he was sorry that he had offended members of the Shirley family by not speaking to them.
-He told Variety: "Don Shirley himself told me not to speak to anyone" and that Shirley "approved what I put in and didn't put in."
+Writer-director Peter Farrelly said he was under the impression there "weren't a lot of family members" still alive, they did not take major liberties with the story, and relatives of whom he was aware had been invited to a private screening for friends and family.
+Tony Vallelonga's son, Nick – the film's co-writer – acknowledged he was sorry he had offended members of the Shirley family by not speaking to them.
+He told Variety: "Don Shirley himself told me not to speak to anyone" and Shirley "approved what I put in and didn't put in."

-According to Shirley's nephew Edwin Shirley III, actor Mahershala Ali called him to apologize, saying "I did the best I could with the material I had" and that he was not aware there were "close relatives with whom I could have consulted to add some nuance to the character."
+According to Shirley's nephew Edwin Shirley III, actor Mahershala Ali called him to apologize, saying "I did the best I could with the material I had," and he was not aware there were "close relatives with whom I could have consulted to add some nuance to the character."

 Shirley's cellist Jüri Täht was surprised to see a stage of his life depicted in a movie, and that he had been replaced by a fictionalised version of himself (the character of Oleg).
-He was dismayed that Oleg was Russian in the film whereas he was an Estonian whose family had had to flee the USSR.
+He was dismayed that Oleg was made to be Russian in the film whereas Täht was an Estonian whose family had had to flee the USSR.

 Accolades

 Green Book has received numerous award nominations.
 In addition to winning the People's Choice Award at the Toronto International Film Festival in September 2018, Green Book was nominated for five awards at the 91st Academy Awards, winning three awards for Best Picture, Best Original Screenplay and Best Supporting Actor for Mahershala Ali.
-Green Book was the fifth film to win Best Picture without a Best Director nomination.
+Green Book was the fifth film to win Best Picture without a Best Director nomination (after Wings, Grand Hotel, Driving Miss Daisy and Argo).
 Green Book had five nominations at the 76th Golden Globe Awards, with the film winning Best Motion Picture – Musical or Comedy.
 The National Board of Review awarded it Best Film, and it was also recognized as one of the Top 10 films of the year by the American Film Institute.